npinochet/tchsm-libdtc/README.md

 This will generate n + 2 configuration files, we'll use n + 1 of them.
 First all the nodei.conf files are the nodes configuration and cryptoki.conf is the library configuration file.
 Inside the cryptoki.conf file there is a path to the database to be used by the library, change it as you need. (you can also set the ```-cdb``` flag in the script to set the variable.

-There is a built in help in the script, python scrupt/create_config.py --help will print it in the stderr.
+There is a built in help in the script, python scripts/create_config.py --help will print it to the stderr.

 ## Running